aerospike/aerospike-client-nodejs/doc/client.md

 ### exists(key, policy=null, callback)

-Checks for the existence of a record in the database cluster using the key provided.
+Using the key provided, checks for the existence of a record in the database cluster .

 Parameters: